Slavery Remembrance Day

 The annual Slavery Remembrance Day is held on 23 August.
 This is a significant date as it commemorates an uprising of enslaved Africans on the island of Saint Domingue (modern Haiti) in 1791.
 The date has been designated by UNESCO as Slavery Remembrance Day, a reminder that enslaved Africans were the main agents of their own liberation.

-See the Slavery Remembrance Day 2014 events page for details of this year's programme, including booking details for this years's Dorothy Kuya Slavery Remembrance Memorial Lecture, Legacy of a painting, which will be delivered by BAFTA award winning writer and director Amma Asante.
+In 2014 the Dorothy Kuya Slavery Remembrance Memorial Lecture, Legacy of a painting, which will be delivered by BAFTA award winning writer and director Amma Asante.

 Also see highlights from previous years in our picture gallery.